Kyoto Tea Country

 Access

-Train: Get off at Keihan Iwashimizu Hachimangu Station and walk for 15 minutes.
+Train: Get off at Iwashimizu-hachimangu Station (Keihan Main Line) and walk for about 15 minutes.

-Bus: Take Keihan bus from Keihan Iwashimizu Hachimangu Station, get off at Hashiagari bust stop and walk for 5 minutes.
+Bus: Take Keihan Bus from Keihan Iwashimizu-hachimangu Station.
+Get off at Hashiagari, and walk for about 5 minutes.

 Business Hours